Pledges Made So Far At The COP28 Climate Talks - UrduPoint

 The US committed to phasing out its existing unabated coal plants as it joined the Powering Past Coal Alliance (PPCA) Saturday.

-Abatement generally means when the emissions from a power plant are captured before going into the atmosphere.
+Abatement generally means when the emissions from a power plant or factory are captured before going into the atmosphere.

+The PPCA has picked up 10 new members so far during the talks, with over 80 percent of OECD and EU countries now committed to the alliance.

 Global CO2 emissions from coal-fired power plants reached a new high in 2022 and the US has the world's third-biggest capacity behind China and India.